-School Planning Councils (SPCs) were established in each school in January 2003 and these teams comprise an administrator, a teacher and three parents.
-Each School Planning Council at secondary has added a student to their SPC and there is optional participation, as non-voting members, for representatives of the West Vancouver Municipal Employees Association (WVMEA), the support staff union, at each site.
-Teachers have not been part of the formal SPCs during this past school year.
+School Planning Councils (SPCs) were established in each school in January 2003.
+Each SPC is comprised of an administrator, a teacher and three parents.
+Each secondary school has added a student to their SPC and there is optional participation, as non-voting members, for representatives of the West Vancouver Municipal Employees Association (WVMEA), the support staff union, at each site.
+Teachers have not been part of the formal SPCs during the past four school years.